1Panel-dev/appstore/apps/pgadmin4/README_en.md

-# PGAdmin 4
+## Introduction

-PGAdmin 4 is a powerful tool for managing and maintaining PostgreSQL databases.
+**PGAdmin 4** is a powerful tool for managing and maintaining PostgreSQL databases.
 It provides a rich set of features to help database administrators and developers efficiently manage their databases.

-## Main Features:
+## Features

 ### Database Connection Management